 If you can, visit a couple of practices before you book a consultation, so you can see them first-hand and get a feel for the people who work there.

 These are only a few points I could briefly touch in this article, however, I understand some of you might have other questions to ask.
-Please email me to firstname.lastname@example.org so I will give you my opinion on this subject might be helping you to make an informative decision.
+Please email me at firstname.lastname@example.org.
+I will give you my opinion on this subject which might help you to make an informative decision.